Meeting your neighbors after moving: 5 tips to do it right

 #2: Throw a housewarming party once you’re settled in

 This step might have to wait until after your residential movers have left and you’ve unpacked all your boxes.
 But it is a very popular and very good way to meet your neighbors – throw a housewarming party!
 Provide snacks and drinks to treat your new friends or make it a potluck to make everyone feel like they’re contributing.
 Either way, create a positive and welcoming atmosphere in your home.
 Your neighbors will surely return the favor by welcoming you into the neighborhood the same way!
-And if a bit of alcohol makes for some quick bonding, that’s even better.
+And if a bit of fellowship makes for some quick bonding, that’s even better.

 #3: Participate in community events